skogblad/Tough-cookie-customer-project/README.md

-# CSS Customer Project
+# Tough Cookie

 ## About

-As a part of one of my first assignment during my front end education at [Medieinstitutet](https://github.com/medieinstitutet) we were giving a brief with instructions and a ready design to create for a website.
+As a part of one of my first assignment during my front end education at [Medieinstitutet](https://github.com/medieinstitutet) we were giving a brief with instructions and wireframe.
 The focus for this project was to learn and work with CSS.
-The website is one-pager.

 ## Screenshot
 ![medieinstitutet github io_fed24d-html-css-kundprojekt-skogblad_ (kopia 2)](https://github.com/user-attachments/assets/67dd95f5-4e4b-4d40-ae5f-edb68e2c71ff)